 Other Commonly Asked Questions

 Robert Sternberg published his Triangular Theory of Love in 1986.
-Sternberg’s theory established seven different types of love, or types of social and personal relationships, that are combinations of the three components or three elements of love: intimacy, passion, and commitment.
+Sternberg’s theory established seven different types of love that are combinations of the three components of love: intimacy, passion, and commitment.

 The first type of love is liking, which involves intimacy, but no commitment or passion.
 Liking is often the type of relationship between friendly acquaintances or good friends.
 Liking can also occur between business partners; they work together and thus have some level of intimacy, but they’re not committed to or passionate about one another.